gudzpoz/luajava/docs/console.md

 We build a tiny console application with [JLine3](https://github.com/jline/jline3) every release.
 You may download the `example-all.jar` from our [Release page](https://github.com/gudzpoz/luajava/releases).
 Or you can get the lastest snapshot from [our workflow artifacts](https://github.com/gudzpoz/luajava/actions/workflows/build-natives.yml): choose the lastest build and find the `example` artifact.

-The jar bundles desktop natives with it, so you should be about to play around with it on your own computer.
+The jar bundles desktop natives with it, so you should be able to play around with it on your own computer.

 <ClientOnly><Asciinema :file="$withBase('/example.cast')" /></ClientOnly>